kollchaitanya-zz/Kaizala-Apartment-Management/README.md

 Login in to the web application and create below groups and add different persona members
 - Operations
     - Create group
-    - Add management & Assocation members
+    - Add management & association members
     - Deactivate all default actions
     ![restrict actions](Media/RestrictActions.jpg)
     Click on Admin, Member checkbox and click on "Save".